own-pt/nomlex-pt/README.md

 # NOMLEX-PT

-NOMLEX (NOMinalization Lexicon) is a dictionary of English nominalizations developed by the Proteus Project at New York University (link below).
+NOMLEX (NOMinalization Lexicon) is a dictionary of English nominalizations developed by the Proteus Project (http://http://nlp.cs.nyu.edu/nomlex/) at New York University.
 The  project NomLex-PT aims to create a similar resource for (Brazilian) Portuguese.

 The latest version with 4,240 nominalizations is available in the